sithcom255/ha-solax-setup-docs/docs/guide/cf_tunnels.md

+---
+title: Using Cloudflare Tunnels
+tags:
+  - documentation
+---

 This setup allows simple connection of your HA to Cloudflare via a tunnel.
 Tunnels is initiated by a outbound connection to Cloudflare, once established allows any traffic to be send over to your instance.

 Advantages:
 - simpler to setup than port forwarding on your router